 Financial instruments that potentially subject the Organization to concentrations of credit risk consist primarily of trade accounts receivable and due from the City of Brockville.
-The Organization performs regular credit assessments of its customers and provides allowances for potentially uncollectible accounts receivable.
+As at December 31, 2019, 2 contributors (2018 - 2 contributors) accounted for 90% (2018 - 100%) of the trade accounts receivable.
+The Organization performs regular credit assessments of its customers and provides allowances for potentially uncollectible accounts receivable when necessary.

-11. Income taxes
+12. Income taxes